 Anyone who's ever suffered from bloating on a regular basis can speak to how insufferable it is.
-Add a bikini and carbonated cocktails to the mix, and you may even keep your cover-up on all day.
 But aside from avoiding salty foods, eating for gut health, and introducing inflammation-fighting foods into your diet, vitamins and supplements can also play a role in reducing bloating.

 Besides the standard probiotic, vitamin D may actually promote gut health too, according to research published in the British Medical Journal.
-In fact, roughly 82% of the 150 participants with irritable bowel syndrome (IBS) weren't getting enough vitamin D in their diet and could possibly benefit from supplementation.
+In fact, another study found that 82% of patients with irritable bowel syndrome (IBS) weren't getting enough vitamin D in their diet and could possibly benefit from supplementation.
 Even those taking a probiotic were still experiencing stomach discomfort if their vitamin D levels weren't sufficient, suggesting that vitamin D and gut health are intertwined.

 Of course, you can up your vitamin D intake by soaking up some sunshine or eating vitamin D-rich foods like salmon, tuna, eggs, cheese, and portobello mushrooms.
 It's actually best to keep your vitamin D sources varied (sun, food, and possibly a supplement) in order to look and feel your absolute best.

-For more, read up on the three foods a gut health expert won't touch, and share your thoughts on gut health with us below!
+For more, read up on the three foods a gut health expert won't touch.

 Tazzyman S, Richards N, Trueman AR, Evans AL, Grant VA, Garaiova I, Plummer SF, Williams EA, Corfe BM.
 Vitamin D Associates With Improved Quality of Life in Participants with Irritable Bowel Syndrome: Outcomes From A Pilot Trial.
 BMJ Open Gastroenterol.
 2015;2(1):e000052. doi:10.1136/bmjgast-2015-000052